JeremyKruman/JeremyKruman.github.io/README.md

 # Website
-Personal Website for Jeremy Kruman
+Personal Website for Jeremy Kruman, created and owned by Jeremy Kruman.
-Created and owned by Jeremy Kruman
+Currently not hosted.
+To view, download as a .zip file and open home.html in your preferred browser.